Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ### Overriding

 Learner should know that constructors and methods declared with final or static cannot be overridden.
-If a method cannot be inherited, it cannot be overridden
+If a method cannot be inherited, it cannot be overridden.